-Recently Umvoto Africa’s Cole Grainger (Junior Freshwater Ecologist) and Fahad Aziz (Junior Water and Environmental Scientist) visited the Steenbras catchment as part of our quarter-annual ecological monitoring that forms part of the City of Cape Town’s New Water Programme.
+Recently Umvoto’s Cole Grainger (Junior Freshwater Ecologist) and Fahad Aziz (Junior Water and Environmental Scientist) visited the Steenbras catchment as part of our quarter-annual ecological monitoring that forms part of the City of Cape Town’s New Water Programme.
 It is important to do this freshwater ecological monitoring to ensure that the wellfield development and groundwater abstraction do not negatively impact surface water.

 South African Scoring System and River Health

 In order to monitor this system, the team makes use of the SASS scoring system which refers to the South African Scoring System that looks at the assemblage of aquatic macroinvertebrates to derive River Health.
 The River Health classes range from class A (pristine condition) to F (critically deteriorated condition).
 Each aquatic taxon used in SASS is assigned a SASS sensitivity score ranging from 1-15, with 1 meaning the taxon is insensitive to water pollution and 15 meaning very sensitive to water pollution.

 SASS represents a subcomponent of South African aquatic ecological monitoring known as the River Ecostatus Monitoring Programme (REMP) and is conducted to gauge baseline water quality and river biotope availabilities to establish reference conditions against which to compare future assessments, especially where there has been anthropogenic activity (e.g., groundwater abstraction at Steenbras).